RavenProject/Ravencoin/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC can be found on Freenode at #raven-core-dev.
+Developer IRC is inactive please join us on discord in #development. https://discord.gg/fndp4NBGct

 Testing
 -------